evantancy/ansible/README.md

     - install some common APT packages
     - Remove unattended-upgrades, update-notifier APT packages
     - add nano settings in /etc/nanorc (adding settings in ~/.nanorc does not apply to sudo commands)
-    - add bash history timestamps, format DD/MM/YY HH:MM
+    - add bash history timestamps, format DD/MM/YY HH:MM, for different formats see [here]()
     - add extra udev rules to elevate ttyUSB* and ttyS* permissions
     - Create ~/install_dir to prevent clutter

 - pip:
-    - install pip2 then pip3 **THIS WILL SET DEFAULT pip to pip3**
+    - install pip2 then pip3, **THIS WILL SET DEFAULT pip to pip3**
-    - upgrade pip2 and pip3
+    - upgrade pip2 and pip3 (this allows for latest pip features e.g. 2020-resolver to be used by default from pip 21.0 onwards)

 - git:
     - add some git alises seen [here](https://git-scm.com/book/en/v2/Git-Basics-Git-Aliases)